Left arrow

 You will be taught during your CBT and have to demonstrate how to safely dismount from your bike.
 It will involve being asked to bring the bike to a controlled stop using the brakes, putting the bike on the stand (if a motorcycle) and dismounting.
 You’ll also practice manoeuvring the bike whilst dismounted, using the handlebars and seat rail to control the bike as you walk.

-Guide 3: Road Signs
+NEXT: Guide 3 Road Signs

 This information is given to you as a guide to support you in your choice of licence and RideTo has made every attempt to ensure the accuracy and reliability of the information provided about motorcycle licence and training requirements.
 However, RideTo cannot guarantee the information is up to date, correct and complete and is therefore provided on an "as is" basis only.
 RideTo accepts no liability whatsoever for any loss or damage howsoever arising.
 We recommend that you verify the current licence and training requirements by checking the DVSA website.